Divorce Mediation

 What is Divorce Mediation?

 Divorce mediation is a voluntary and confidential process in which you and your partner negotiate the terms of your separation/divorce with the help of a neutral party known as a mediator.
 The two of you will talk about what is most important to you as you come to agreements about custody, parenting, division of assets, spousal maintenance (alimony), child support, care for pets, future communication, and more.
-I will draw up a Memorandum of Understanding, which can be turned into a binding divorce settlement agreement.
+I will draw up a Memorandum of Understanding, which can be turned into a binding marital settlement agreement.

 Why choose Divorce Mediation?